 Key tips when deciding on a section:

 All new builds need good site access.
 Matrix Homes needs a minimum width of 5-6 meters to be able to deliver a house.
-Also watch for excess foliage and power-lines blocking road or site access, check with one of our sales team to see if this may be a problem.
+Also, watch for excess foliage and power-lines blocking road or site access, check with one of our sales team to see if this may be a problem.
 We offer a transport check for $250 and this will tell you whether the site is accessible by house truck.
-In some cases craning your home may be possibility.
+In some cases craning your home may be a possibility.

 The further the services are from the proposed house location the more they will cost to install.
 Off-grid options may be a good alternative.

 Developers institute covenants to maintain the quality and aesthetics of a sub-division.
 Some covenants have clauses specifying against transportable or relocatable homes.
-However, in many cases a developer may sign off a new Matrix home provided they approve the proposed house design and landscaping.
+However, in many cases, a developer may sign off a new Matrix home provided they approve the proposed house design and landscaping.

 This might include: building height, boundaries/setbacks, building materials, and site coverage.
 A full list can be obtained from your local council, the real estate agent, or the site developer.